TecnologiadeRaiz/en/Caracterization.md

 # Characterization

-After finishing the prototyping stage, as planned, we sent one of our models to [INTI](https://www.argentina.gob.ar/inti) (National Institute of Industrial Technology) to perform a characterization of our sectorial antenna and also of it converted into directional antenna by means of its accessories.
+After the prototyping stage was completed, as planned, we sent one of our models to the [INTI](https://www.argentina.gob.ar/inti) (National Institute of Industrial Technology) to perform a characterization of our sectoral antenna and also of the same antenna converted into a directional one using its accessories.

-We share some data of the report delivered by the communications department of INTI.
+We are sharing an excerpt of the most relevant data from the report provided by the Communications Department of the INTI.

 ![](images/1-vistasdeantenasinplato.png)
 ![](images/2-vistasdeantenaconplato.png)